-At the close of business on March 2, 2012, there were 36,907,824 shares of our common stock outstanding.
-The following table provides information regarding beneficial ownership of our common stock as of March 2, 2012:
+At the close of business on March 25, 2013, there were 57,397,997 shares of our common stock outstanding.
+The following table provides information regarding beneficial ownership of our common stock as of March 25, 2013:

-- · Each person known by us to be the beneficial owner of more than five percent of our common stock; - · Each of our directors; - · Each executive officer named in the summary compensation table; and - · All of our current directors and executive officers as a group.
+- Each person known by us to be the beneficial owner of more than five percent of our common stock; - Each of our directors; - Each executive officer named in the summary compensation table; and - · All of our current directors and executive officers as a group.

 The address of each executive officer and director is c/o Novelos Therapeutics, Inc., One Gateway Center, Suite 504, Newton, Massachusetts 02458.
 The persons named in this table have sole voting and investment power with respect to the shares listed, except as otherwise indicated.
 In these cases, the information with respect to voting and investment power has been provided to us by the security holder.
-The identification of natural persons having voting or investment power over securities held by a beneficial owner listed on the table below does not constitute an admission of beneficial ownership of any such natural person.
-Shares included in the "Right to Acquire" column consist of shares that may be purchased through the exercise of options or warrants that are exercisable within 60 days of March 2, 2012.
+The identification of natural persons having voting or investment power over securities held by a beneficial owner listed in the table below does not constitute an admission of beneficial ownership of any such natural person.
+Shares included in the "Right to Acquire" column consist of shares that may be purchased through the exercise of options or warrants that are exercisable within 60 days of March 25, 2013.